johnnietse/ChillnCharm/README.md

 **Intellectual Property:** The client retains all rights to the ChillnCharm brand, application code, and proprietary content.
 Usage Restrictions: The shared materials (screenshots, video, etc.) may not be reproduced or reused without separate written consent from the client.

+**© ChillnCharm** – Screenshots and demo video shared with permission.
+The app code is proprietary and not included in this repository.